Finally Famous Vol. 3: Big

 Finally Famous Vol. 3: Big is the third mixtape by American rapper Big Sean.
 It was released as a free online download on August 31, 2010, by Kanye West's label GOOD Music.
-The production was handled from Sean himself, alongside his boss and label-mate Kanye West, Clinton Sparks and No I.D.; as well as the guest appearances from Bun B, Big K.R.I.T., YG, Drake, Asher Roth, Mike Posner, Tyga and Currensy, among others.
+The production was handled from Sean himself, alongside label boss West, Clinton Sparks and No I.D., while guest appearances on the project include Bun B, Big K.R.I.T., YG, Drake, Asher Roth, Mike Posner, Tyga and Currensy.

 The album's lyrical content largely deals with Sean's history and his recent fame, with the focus mainly being on his burgeoning music career.
-On January 3, 2011, the mixtape was re-released through GOOD music's official blog, where it included these three additional reissued tracks, and the tape has been lacking the Don Cannon's voice-overs; as well as the bonus track, which features Kanye West.
+On January 3, 2011, the mixtape was re-released through GOOD music's official blog, where it included these three additional reissued tracks, and the tape has been lacking the Don Cannon's voice-overs, as well as the bonus track, which features Kanye West.

 Promotion

 The videos were shot for the songs such as "Too Fake" featuring Chiddy Bang, "What U Doin' (Bullshittin')", "Ambiguous" featuring Mike Posner and Clinton Sparks, "Crazy", "Supa Dupa Lemonade", "Hometown", "Final Hour", "Made" featuring Drake, and "High Rise".